 On examination, a carotid bruit may be auscultated in the neck, however this is associated with carotid stenosis in less than half of cases.

-Other than stroke, carotid stenosis (even with complete occlusion) is likely to be asymptomatic if unilateral.
-This is due to collateral supply from the contralateral internal carotid and the vertebral arteries, via the Circle of Willis.
+Other than the clinical features from stroke, carotid stenosis (even with complete occlusion) is likely to be asymptomatic if unilateral.
+This is due to collateral supply from the contralateral internal carotid artery and the vertebral arteries, via the Circle of Willis.

 Oxford Stroke Classification